There are SOO many things to do in Lisbon.

 Miradouro das Portas do Sol

 This spot might have been our favorite lookout point in the entire city.
 Situated halfway up a hill in Alfama Portas do Sol offers a fantastic view of lower Alfama, and the waterfront beyond it.
 A lovely sight, particularly on sunny days.
 This is a great place to have a coffee, eat a pastry, and watch the trams go by.

-Things to Do in Lisbon – Explore Nightlife in Bairro Alto
+Explore Nightlife in Bairro Alto

-If you enjoy exploring night time revelry in cities you will spend a fair amount of time in Bairro Alto while visiting Lisbon.
+If you enjoy exploring nighttime revelry in cities you will spend a fair amount of time in Bairro Alto while visiting Lisbon.
 This neighborhood has a ton of bars, restaurants, and cafes.
 Be warned, however – things can get downright raucous during a big night in Bairro.

-Most evenings in this relatively small neighborhood start of slow as the nearly empty streets of the district gradually fill up with tourists and locals seeking food, booze, and music.
+Most evenings in this relatively small neighborhood start slow as the nearly empty streets of the district gradually fill up with tourists and locals seeking food, booze, and music.
 On a warm weekend night things progress until the narrow cobblestone streets are absolutely rammed with people doing what drunk people do.

-Everyone Says You HAVE to Try a Pastel de Nata
+Try a Pastel de Nata

 Eating a pastel de nata is one of the more cliched things you can do in Lisbon, and as a tourist you should totally give these sweet and sticky pastries a try.
 Or so everyone says.
 But sometimes everyone is just plain wrong.